jabadymandry/github-flow/05-Docker/02-Twitter-API/README.md

 ---

-## 3. Containerization - test mode
+## 3. Containerization - test environment

 Let's adjust our `docker-compose.yml` so we have a command to test locally and on Travis CI.
 Add the following paragraph to it: